December 29, 2024

 Fertilizer Schedule:

-• Spring and summer: Once every 6-8 weeks.
+• Spring and summer: Once every 6 to 8 weeks.

-• Fall and winter: Avoid fertilizing, as the plant is dormant.
+• Fall and winter: Don’t fertilize as the plant is dormant.

 4. Prune Smartly

 Bonus Tip: You can propagate the cuttings!
-Place them in water or soil, and they’ll eventually develop roots.
+Put them in water or soil and they’ll eventually grow roots.

 5. Repot When Needed

-If your ZZ plant has outgrown its pot, repot it into one that’s 1-2 inches larger in diameter.
-Use a well-draining potting mix, such as a cactus or succulent blend.
+If your ZZ plant has become too big for its pot then move it into to one then about 1 to 2 inches bigger in diameter.
+Use fresh potting mix.
+Something like a cactus or succulent blend will work well.

 When to repot: